redis/node-redis/README.md

 `MULTI` commands are queued up until an `EXEC` is issued, and then all commands are run atomically by Redis.
 The interface in `node_redis` is to return an individual `Multi` object by calling `client.multi()`.
+If any command fails to queue, all commands are rolled back and none is going to be executed (For further information look at [transactions](http://redis.io/topics/transactions)).

 ```js
 var redis  = require("./index"),